 2. Vanguard S&P 500 ETF (VOO)

-As its name suggests, the Vanguard S&P 500 tracks the S&P 500 index.
-It has $44 billion in assets, as of March 2020, making it one of the largest funds on the market.
+As its name suggests, the Vanguard S&P 500 tracks the S&P 500 index, and it’s one of the largest funds on the market with hundreds of billions in the fund.
 This ETF began trading in 2010, and it’s backed by Vanguard, one of the powerhouses of the fund industry.

 Expense ratio: 0.03 percent.
 That means every $10,000 invested would cost $3 annually.